Apply for a private hire driver licence

-You may want to speak to private hire drivers or your local minicab firm, or contact one of the following trade bodies, for further advice:
+You may want to speak to private hire drivers or your local minicab firm.
+There are also a number of trade bodies and unions, including, but not limited to:

 There are licensed operators all across London, offering a variety of services.
 Once licensed, you can work for any private hire operator licensed in London.